Tips to Help You Stop Purging

 Many of you have told me that the physical effects of stopping purging (such as bloating and other uncomfortable symptoms) make you want to binge and purge just to get “relief.”
 Even though you know rationally that binge eating and purging is not a real solution for those symptoms and that it causes further damage to your health, when you feel so uncomfortable, it may seem tempting to get that temporary reprieve from bloating or other physical symptoms.
 You may even be someone who has developed the habit of purging normal meals, and you are finding it difficult to stop, or you are concerned with what may happen to your weight if you stop.

-To address this issue I’ve reached out to Ali Kerr of HealED, who has personal experience with overcoming self-induced vomiting, and who has guided many others to do the same.
+To address this issue I’ve reached out to Ali Kerr of Binge Code Coaching, who has personal experience with overcoming self-induced vomiting, and who has guided many others to do the same.
 Below is a guest post from Ali!

 Are you ready to stop purging your food but find yourself worried about what will happen to your body when you do?
 Perhaps you’ve recently stopped or reduced purging episodes only to find that your body is swelling up, bloating, and gaining weight as a result?